python-microservices/pyms/docs/tutorials.md

 # Tutorials

-This section shows tutorials to avanced use of PyMS.
+This section shows tutorials for advanced use of PyMS.
 See [Examples](examples.md) for simple tutorials

 ## Tutorial 1: Propagate Traces
 With this tutorial you can solve the problem of [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html)